 At Colbert Cooper Hill, we work on a contingency fee basis, which means you won’t pay us any attorney fees unless we get benefits for you.
 So don’t wait to get experienced legal help for your workers’ compensation claim.
-Just dial (405) 259-4366 or fill out a free online form to get in touch with us 24 hours a day, seven days a week.
+Just dial 405-218-9200 or fill out a free online form to get in touch with our Oklahoma City workers’ comp lawyers.

 How does the workers’ comp process work?